rwema3/Mars-3/README.md

 • A pharmaceutical company wants to digitize its business processes to fully take advantage of new technologies.
 • Six features:
-• User Management,
+• User Management with Bash
-• Product Catalog,
+• Product Catalog with C++
-• Prescription Management,
+• Prescription Management with Java
-• Order Management, and
+• Order Management with Java
-• Analytics and Reporting
+• Analytics and Reporting with Python

+# Integration using service-oriented architecture